svarlet/terrascope_case_study/README.md

 Various actors use or develop the service.
 Rather than calling them with vague names such as "users", an effort is made to identify them by their role.

-An "accountant" is a customer who uploads their business activities to the service.
+    - An "accountant" is a customer who uploads their business activities to the service.
+    - A "viewer" can consult uploaded business activities and notably their status.

 ## Supporting assumptions